melinaverger/MADD/README.md

 ## 4. Machine learning pipeline

-Run `train_test_split.ipynb` and it will launch the following notebooks in this order:
+Run `train_test_split_and_models.ipynb` and it will launch the following notebooks in this order:

 `train_test_split_and_models.ipynb`: to prepare the chosen data set until train-test split.
 -> It is here to coose if you want to limit the data to course 'BBB' for instance.
 -> The resulting train and test sets settings along with the split ratio are saved in `DATA` and `SPLIT` files in `./data` folder.
 You do not need to specify the chosen set and ratio for the other notebooks.
 -> It is also here to specificy the sensitive features you choose.
--> It is also here to select the classifier models you want to work with.
+-> It is also here to select and train the classifier models you want to work with.
+The trained models are saved in `./models` folder.

-`models_training.ipynb`: to select and train models.
--> The trained models are saved in `./models` folder.

 `eval_performance.ipynb`: to test the trained models and return their accuracies and feature importance.